philipov/cogwright/README.md

 # CogWright
-Make python platform wheels using a binary payload
+Make python platform wheels using a binary payload.

 --------------------------------------------------------------------------